 MyMedic MyFAK First Aid Kit

-If your bug-out bag doesn’t have a first-aid kit stashed inside, you’re going to want to start over, as this is one of the most important additions to any BoB.
+Best First Aid Kit: If your bug-out bag doesn’t have a first-aid kit stashed inside, you will want to start over, as this is one of the most important additions to any BoB.
 It’s so important, in fact, that it should take precedence over other potential inclusions — like some of the tools and electronics in the following sections.
-This particular kit comes pre-built and stashed in a MOLLE-compatible mil-spec nylon pack, loaded with over 100 different supplies that range from simple bandages to a tourniquet and everything in-between.
+This particular kit comes pre-built and stashed in a MOLLE-compatible mil-spec nylon pack, loaded with over 140 different supplies that range from simple bandages to a tourniquet and everything in between.
 Honestly, this FAK is hard to beat for its size and altogether comprehensive contents.

 Food & Water